Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 5: Activate Algorithm Authorization

-Switch to the [Algorithm enable] tab, select the Soft-bag Depalletizing algorithm as shown in blue box, click [Algorithm Authentication] button as shown in red box, and obtain the authorization request Key by clicking [Get request key].
+Switch to the [Algorithm enable] tab, select the Soft-bag Depalletizing algorithm as shown in blue box, click [Algorithm Authentication] button as shown in red box, and obtain the authorization request key by clicking [Get request key].
 Submit this Key to the MRDVS FAE personnel to apply for a formal License.
 Once received, paste the authorization key into the License input box and click [Apply License] to activate the algorithm.

 ![PixPin\_2026-06-04\_05-43-36](https://github.com/user-attachments/assets/d2762816-727e-4849-9af0-dfb309032f5e)\
 _&#x46;igure 15: Activate algorithm_